 The Value of Dream Interpretation

+Dreams are your personal virtual reality.
+Some believe these psychedelic adventures are messages from our soul and the Universe.
+We don’t really know.
 Other people think dreams have a deeper connection to the spirit world as messages from our ancestors or the Universe.
 Dreams can be playful or nightmares where our deepest fears and insecurities manifest.
-Dreams can be a combination of all these elements at the same time.
-It makes dream interpretation both an art and science.
+Dreams can be a combination of all these elements at the same time, which makes dream interpretation both an art and science.

 So, what are dreams?
 They are one of our three default states of consciousness, along with waking and sleeping.
 The psychedelic landscape of dreamland takes liberties with our memories and imagination, often combining metaphors that only we can understand.
 These can stretch the boundaries of our thinking.